• Skip to primary navigation

 When Joseph Agins, CCEP, CFE, Institutional Compliance Officer at Sam Houston State University in Huntsville, Texas, was asked about the most significant changes he has observed in compliance in higher education, he said that he saw a paradigm shift in how institutions are starting to realize the true value proposition of a good compliance program.

 For a compliance expert, regular day-to-day activities typically involve working with the organization to identify its current compliance profile, gaps, and challenges and providing recommendations for improvement.
-Their role is more akin to a problem solver and often entails partnering with experts to develop workable solutions to complex compliance issues.

-In recent years, the demand for competent compliance professionals has surpassed the supply, with increased opportunities across various industries.
 The evolution in regulatory trends and policies has boosted the demand for compliance professionals who are conversant with the latest industry certifications as they are developed.

 As the demand for compliance officers continues to grow, it is not a one-size-fits-all approach.
 Business leaders are increasingly seeking to comply with regulatory guidelines for data privacy and security as an operational precedent.